Taylor Burkhart

-Taylor Anthony Burkhart (born September 21, 2002) is an American artistic gymnast.
-He was a member of the United States men's national artistic gymnastics team and is currently competing in collegiate gymnastics for Stanford.
-He was the alternate for the gold medal-winning team at the 2022 Pan American Championships.
+Taylor Anthony Burkhart (born September 21, 2002) is an American artistic gymnast and coach.
+He is a member of the United States men's national artistic gymnastics team and competed in collegiate gymnastics for Stanford.
+He was part of the gold medal-winning teams at the 2022 and 2025 Pan American Championships.
+He became an assistant coach for the Stanford Cardinal starting in the 2026–2027 season.

 Early life and education

 Burkhart was born on September 21, 2002, in Boca Raton, Florida, to Dale and Robin Burkhart.
 His hometown is Arvada, Colorado, and he competed at 5280 Gymnastics as a youth.
 He attended Two Roads Charter before enrolling at Stanford University to pursue gymnastics.

 Gymnastics career

-2018
+2018–2020

-Burkhart competed at the Junior Pan American Championships in June alongside Brandon Briones, JR Chou, and Isaiah Drake; together they finished first as a team.
+Burkhart competed at the 2018 Junior Pan American Championships alongside Brandon Briones, JR Chou, and Isaiah Drake; together they finished first as a team.
 During event finals he finished seventh on parallel bars and fourth on horizontal bar.

-In August, Burkhart competed at the U.S. National Championships in the junior 15–16 division.
+He next competed at the 2018 U.S. National Championships in the junior 15–16 division.
 He placed fourth in the all-around and won gold on horizontal bar.